CenterForOpenScience/ROSIEBot/README.md

 | Registrations |              |
 | Forks         | Forks        |

-For projects and registration types, the catchy acronym `FWARF` (Files, wiki, analytics, registrations, forks) lists the correct page order.
+For projects and registration categories, the catchy acronym `DFWARF` (Dashboard, files, wiki, analytics, registrations, forks) lists the correct page order.

 ##### Our Process
 - Crawling: getting lists of all the URLs to visit